Klipper3d/klipper/docs/G-Codes.md

 - `SET_DUAL_CARRIAGE CARRIAGE=[0|1]`: This command will set the active
   carriage.
 It is typically invoked from the activate_gcode and deactivate_gcode fields in a multiple extruder configuration.
+- `SET_DUAL_CARRIAGE_MODE MODE=[FULL_CONTROL|DUPLICATION|MIRRORED]`: This
+  command will set the active dual_carriage mode.
+The user must position the CARRIAGE_1 before activate the DUPLICATION mode.
+This commande is available for hybrid_corexy and hybrid_corexz robots.

 ## TMC stepper drivers